fo76utils/fo76utils/README.md

 Simple command line utilities for extracting data from Elder Scrolls and Fallout game files, from Oblivion to Fallout 76.

-* baunpack - list the contents of, or extract from .BA2 or .BSA archives.
+* [baunpack](doc/baunpack.md) - list the contents of, or extract from .BA2 or .BSA archives.
-* bcdecode - convert BC1 to BC5 block compressed DDS textures to uncompressed RGBA image data in raw or DDS format.
+* [bcdecode](doc/bcdecode.md) - convert BC1 to BC5 block compressed DDS textures to uncompressed RGBA image data in raw or DDS format.
-* btddump - extract terrain data from Fallout 76 .BTD files to raw height map, land textures, ground cover, or terrain color.
+* [btddump](doc/btddump.md) - extract terrain data from Fallout 76 .BTD files to raw height map, land textures, ground cover, or terrain color.
-* cubeview - view a cube map from archive files.
+* [cubeview](doc/cubeview.md) - view a cube map from archive files.
 Does not work correctly with games older than Fallout 4.
-* esmdump - list records from .ESM files in text or TSV format.
+* [esmdump](doc/esmdump.md) - list records from .ESM files in text or TSV format.
-* esmview - interactive version of esmdump.
+* [esmview](doc/esmview.md) - interactive version of esmdump.
-* findwater - create a height map of water bodies, optionally using .NIF meshes for Skyrim and newer games.
+* [findwater](doc/findwater.md) - create a height map of water bodies, optionally using .NIF meshes for Skyrim and newer games.
-* fo4land - extract landscape data from Oblivion, Fallout 3, Skyrim, and Fallout 4.
+* [fo4land](doc/fo4land.md) - extract landscape data from Oblivion, Fallout 3, Skyrim, and Fallout 4.
-* landtxt - create an RGB land texture from the output of btddump (formats 2, 4, 6, and 8) or fo4land (formats 2, 4, and 5), or directly from terrain data in ESM/BTD file(s), using a set of DDS texture files.
+* [landtxt](doc/landtxt.md) - create an RGB land texture from the output of btddump (formats 2, 4, 6, and 8) or fo4land (formats 2, 4, and 5), or directly from terrain data in ESM/BTD file(s), using a set of DDS texture files.
-* markers - find references to a set of form IDs defined in a text file, and mark their locations on an RGBA format map, optionally using DDS icon files.
+* [markers](doc/markers.md) - find references to a set of form IDs defined in a text file, and mark their locations on an RGBA format map, optionally using DDS icon files.
-* nif\_info - list data from a set of .NIF files in .BA2 or .BSA archives, or render the model to a DDS file, or display it (nif\_view on Windows).
+* [nif\_info](doc/nif_info.md) - list data from a set of .NIF files in .BA2 or .BSA archives, convert to .obj format, or render the model to a DDS file, or display it (nif\_view on Windows).
-* render - render a world, cell, or object from ESM file(s), terrain data, and archives.
+* [render](doc/render.md) - render a world, cell, or object from ESM file(s), terrain data, and archives.
-* terrain - older and simpler program to render terrain and water only to an RGB image, using files created by btddump, findwater, or fo4land.
+* [terrain](doc/terrain.md) - older and simpler program to render terrain and water only to an RGB image, using files created by btddump, findwater, or fo4land.
 Includes 2D and isometric mode.

 Can be built with MSYS2 (https://www.msys2.org/) on 64-bit Windows, and also on Linux.
 Run "scons" to compile. mman.c and mman.h are from mman-win32 (https://github.com/alitrack/mman-win32).
 All source code is under the MIT license.